softwarewolves/softwarewolves.github.io/practical.md

 Softwarewolves can be held at any location, provided there is
 - a beamer
 - an internet connection
-- enough seats for the participants
+- sufficient desk space for participants to code in comfort
-- wallplugs for laptops
+- power sockets for laptops
-- arrangement for beverages during the breaks and/or lunch (if applicable)
+- refreshments and lunch if applicable.

 Everthing else (dedicated WiFi, server, ...)  will be provided by the organizers.

 Prerequisites for participants
 ---
 - Affinity with development (it's a coding event).
-- Prior knowledge of xmpp is not required!
+- Prior knowledge of XMPP is not required!
 - A computer with your favorite development environment.
-Basic bots are available for Java, .Net, Ruby, Node.js or Scala.
+Basic bots are available for Java, C#, Ruby, Node.js and Scala.
-- A chat client that supports XMPP, such as Pidgin for Windows or Adium for Mac OS X, and/or administrator privileges to install such a chat client.
+- A chat client that supports XMPP, such as Pidgin for Windows or Adium for Mac OS X, or administrator privileges to install such a chat client.